 - A filler with a high G prime is a firmer gel allowing to define a specific shape owning to their rigidity.
-Juvederm Voluma or Restylane Lyft are prime examples and may be used in someone with thinner lips as the rigidity of gel will allow maintaining the newly established structure and shape of the lips.
+Juvederm Voluma or Restylane Lyft are prime examples and may be used in someone with thinner lips as the rigidity of the gel will allow to maintain newly established structure and shape of the lips.

 - A filler with a low G prime is a softer and more fluid gel making the enhancement more subtle and less noticeable.

 While hyaluronic acid based fillers are the best and safest dermal fillers used to inject the lips, the method used to plump people’s lips with hyaluronic acid using the hyaluron pen, is completely different.
 The short of the long: traditional lip injections are skillfully injected using a sharp, thin and hollow needle or a blunt cannula utilizing various techniques.
-This approach permits a precise and thought-out look that matches the patient’s lips and meets their individual needs.
-Through various clinical studies, it has been established that the only way to safely deliver a filler for aesthetically pleasing results involves the introduction of the needle or cannula under the skin to deposit the filler in a specific way or fashion.
-While minor bruising is one of the most common side effects it is very transient in nature without any long-term health-related consequences.
+This approach permits a precise and thought out look that matches the patient’s lips and meets their individual needs.
+Through various clinical studies it has been established that the only way to safely deliver a filler for aesthetically pleasing results involves introduction of the needle or cannula under the skin to deposit the filler in a specific way or fashion.
+While minor bruising is one of most common side effects it is very transient in nature without any long term health related consequences.

 What is a DIY lip filler?